smart-edge-open/ido-specs/doc/reference-architectures/cera_sdwan.md

   - FirewallConf Controller, to monitor the FirewallConf CR;

-  - IPSec Controller, to monitor the IpSec CRs.
+  - IPSec Controller, to monitor the IPsec CRs.

 ### Custom Resources (CRs)